MarinkoBa/Hate-Speech-Classification/README.md

  The data set contains 24.783 annotated tweets, with the following distribution:
  - 4.163 of normal content
  - 19.190 of offensive language content
- - 1.430 of hate speech content
+ - 1.430 of hate speech content  <br>

  Data set https://github.com/jaeyk/intersectional-bias-in-ml: